 - Support Groups

 For information and links to local services please follow this link http://www.stockportccg.nhs.uk/right-care-right-time/

 New Initiatives in Training

-Medical Students for Manchester Medical School: - In the past we have had occasional medical students at the practice from London Medical Schools.
+Medical Students and Physician Associates for Manchester Medical School: - In the past we have had occasional medical students at the practice from London Medical Schools.
 We hope to have Manchester students and Foundation Year Doctors regularly

 We are a training practice for GPs.
 This means we have doctors working at the practice who have been fully qualified for several years, and are now undergoing specialist training in General Practice.
 They are an important part of our team and are usually with us for between 6 and 18 months.